leylabmpi/SynTracker/README.md

 ## Input
-SynTracker requires three types of data as input (the first two types are mandatory):
+SynTracker requires two types of data as input:

 #### a.
 Reference genomes:
 Reference genomes can be provided complete or as a collection of contigs.
 If using a number of contigs belonging to the same reference genome, all sequences should be placed in a single .fasta file.

 If using more than one reference genome (i.e., analyzing more than one species per run) all reference genome files should be located in the same directory.

-The directory `Sample_input/Reference_genomes/` contains an example reference genome.
+The directory `Sample_Data/Input_example/Reference_genomes/` contains an example reference genome.
 #### b.
 Metagenomic assemblies/genomes:
 These are the metagenomic assemblies (or assembled genomes, if those are studied) that would be compared.
 These data should be organized in per-sample assembly files - i.e., all the contigs assembled from sample X would be kept in a single file.